LSST-IT/ittn-001/index.rst

 Pin module versions to Puppetfile
 ---------------------------------

 Puppet modules **must** be pinned to a specific version number (`reference <https://github.com/LSST-IT/lsst-itconf/blob/c1f095db2d63fac5e6a7f62ff07bed054c12f031/Puppetfile>`_), in order to avoid unpredictable dependency resolution & upgrade issues during the lifetime of puppet agents.
 Due to the usage of ``r10k``, a specific version string must be used instead of a version constraint expression.
-Eg., use ``1.1.1`` instead of ``~> 1.1.0``
+E.g., use ``1.1.1`` instead of ``~> 1.1.0``

 .. code-block:: ruby